 On the other hand, we managed to invest in a torch and 5-litre fuel canister. – Can tell you straight away that we didn’t need to use it.

 It took us just over 14 days to get from Perth to Melbourne.

-We could have done another two weeks and make it a month-long road trip, unfortunately, we had commitments and had to be in Melbourne by a certain date.
+We could have done another two weeks and make it a month-long road trip.
+Unfortunately, we had commitments and had to be in Melbourne by a specific date.

 From Perth, we drove down to Albany for two nights stay at Airbnb.